-As well, in consideration of COVID, PSU Investigators have adjusted their investigative practices, particularly interviews, by reducing the number of in-person interviews to only those absolutely necessary.
-Many interviews are now conducted by phone.
+In consideration of COVID-19 pandemic, in 2020, PSU Investigators adjusted their investigative practices, particularly interviews, by reducing the number of in-person interviews to only those absolutely necessary.
+This resulted in many interviews being conducted by phone, which has carried over to 2021 Q1-Q2.